How To Replace a Headlight Bulb

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Easy doesn’t mean that you can fly blind.
+That doesn’t mean that you can fly blind, though.
 You’ll still need a few tools and will need to be able to at least loosely understand what’s going on under your hood.
-The Drive’s editors can get you started on this journey and will help you get a feel for what’s involved with the process.
 Let’s jump in.

 Everything You’ll Need to Replace a Headlight

-Changing a headlight doesn’t take much more than your own two hands, but these are the tools you might need along the way:
+Changing a headlight is an easy job that only takes 5-10 minutes on most cars.
+It doesn’t require much more than your own two hands, but these are the tools you might need along the way:

 The process of changing a headlight varies slightly depending on the type of vehicle, but there are a few universal steps that everyone has to follow.
 It’s recommended that you change both headlights at the same time to maintain even light, but nobody’s going to yell at you if you don’t.